 We provide a warm, safe and nurturing environment to cultivate children’s optimal social and emotional growth as well as their physical and intellectual skills.
 In addition to promoting confidence and success, we also encourage children to learn to be creative and independent.

 The Reggio philosophy of education began in 1963 in preschools in the municipality of Reggio Emilia, northern Italy.
 The approach was then extended to infant-toddler centres in 1970.
 Through evolution and refinement over the past 4 decades, this international educational experience geared towards children aged three months to six years, has been shaped into a program which children can explore their environment through their own unique perspective, and use their choice of expression such as language, art, dance, or drama to communicate their feelings and ideas.
-This approach has yielded a higher level of creativity from children than the more directed educational approaches.
-Furthermore, educators have noted an increase in positive social behaviour, less aggression, fewer accidents and improved school readiness among children educated under the Reggio approach.
+This approach has yielded a higher level of creativity, an increase in positive social behaviour, less aggression, fewer accidents and improved school readiness among children educated under the Reggio approach.

 Under the Reggio approach, the teachers indirectly provoke ideas and solutions in children, and accompany the children on the exploration process rather than creating a distinct instructor/pupil relationship.
 The environment is created and organized as such that is visually appealing to the children, and fosters curiosity and creativity.
 The ultimate goal is for the children to express their learning, knowledge, and experience freely and uniquely.